Springfield Interchange: Other improvements

-To aid commuters during construction, VDOT added 5,000 park-and-ride spaces, created a vanpool program, increased safety patrols to clear breakdowns, created a project web site, and distributed notifications of lane closures via an email list.
-VDOT also maintained a storefront office in the Springfield Mall.
+To aid commuters during construction, the Virginia Department of Transportation added 5,000 park-and-ride spaces, created a vanpool program, increased safety patrols to clear breakdowns, created a project web site, and distributed notifications of lane closures via an email list.
+The Virginia Department of Transportation also maintained a storefront office in the Springfield Mall.

 Earlier uses of the "Mixing Bowl" name

-The term "Mixing Bowl" was previously used to refer to the interchange between I-395 and State Route 27 in Arlington, near the Pentagon and Arlington National Cemetery; this interchange, like the Springfield one, contains a large number of lanes and ramps.
+The term "Mixing Bowl" was previously used to refer to the interchange between I-395 and SR 27 in Arlington, near The Pentagon and Arlington National Cemetery; this interchange, like the Springfield one, contains a large number of lanes and ramps.
 However, most news reports on the Springfield Interchange refer to it as the "Mixing Bowl", and the term has become generally accepted.
 The other interchange is now known as the Pentagon road network.